gadenbuie/xaringanExtra/README.md

 ```
 ````

-You can also customize the text that is shown bby default when hovering over a code chunk with the `button_text` argument.
+You can also customize the text that is shown by default when hovering over a code chunk with the `button_text` argument.
 Use `success_text` to specify the text shown when the copy action works, or `error_text` for the text shown when the copy action fails.
 If the copy action fails, the